Over the past year alternative Scottish punk rock band Start Static has grown a vast fan base.

 Presenting band members John Allan – Vocals, Stephen Murray – Guitar/Vocals, Chris Kay – Bass Vocals Michael McCrossan – Drums/Vocals.

 Start Static has such a great background.
 Let’s start with the intro of why they chose their band name, “The noise you hear when you put on a record or plug in a guitar.
 (John)

 “You know, that kind of scratchy ‘ccchhhhwwww’ kind of noise – we thought it sounded catchy “Stephan

-Electrifying muses, reserved events, broadcasting coverage, off-stage banter, and behind the crowd bounding lyrics, Start Static are experiencing a pretty awesome run at the moment.
-As of last February (2015), there must-hear album “Arguments”, which has already boomed on Soundcloud & YouTube.
+Electrifying muses, reserved events, broadcasting coverage, off-stage banter, and behind-the-crowd-bounding lyrics, Start Static are experiencing a pretty awesome run at the moment.

 It has been exceptionally well-received and with their other singles coming out this year its an exciting time!
 You can check out their album here!

 Before you start anything…..(Have you clicked the album and played it? – Right let’s get this interview started!)
 I was so glad when I managed to grab the bands time to talk about their ‘”Shut Up I’m On It’ Single which was released in mid-February 2016 and is the first new material they have released since releasing the album, also have a new single due out the end of April called ‘Big Ideas’—sitting down with John Allan (Vocals) and guitarist and vocalist Stephen Murray.

 Hello, thanks very much for taking the time, I understand how busy you must be with your latest release, why not tell us a little more about how you all got together as a band?

 (John) “We had all played in a number of bands, then one day I got the call to bring a couple of beers down and try out some ideas with the guys.
 To be honest I haven’t looked back.
 I don’t want to be doing anything else but playing these songs.”